Professional Practice Valuations Attorneys in Waterford, Michigan

 Other important considerations in the valuation of a professional practice include:

-- Cash flow projections – Established professionals don’t necessarily have to compete at the same level of a new professional to the market, and they may charge higher or lower rates depending on their reputation and skill, which can impact cash flow projection.
+Cash flow projections – Established professionals do not necessarily have to compete at the same level as a new professional in the market, and they may charge higher or lower rates depending on their reputation and skill, which can impact cash flow projection.

 At Clarkston Legal, our Waterford & Clarkston divorce lawyers are tuned in to the unique needs of divorces involving professional practices or other high-value marital estates.
 We work with accounting professionals and other experts as needed to value professional practices fairly and ensure they are properly included in the property division to the extent applicable.
 Whether you are the owner of a professional practice or the divorcing spouse, count on Clarkston Legal for sound advice and representation in this critical aspect of the property settlement in your divorce.

 We Assist with Professional Practice Valuation in Waterford & Clarkston Divorces